Logo

 Line chart showing average house prices from 2007 to 2022.
 Fingers highlight the peak before the financial crash in '08 and then the recovery in prices by 2020.

-If you can afford to buy and maintain a property, owning is usually more financially beneficial than renting over the long-run
+If you can afford to buy and maintain a property, owning is usually more financially beneficial than renting over the long-run.
+In fact, over 25 years someone who owns a property is £200,000 better off than someone who rents the same property.

 That’s because you’re investing rather than spending when you pay your mortgage each month.
 If you’re renting, you’re paying into someone else’s investment: your rent is a sunk cost, and you won’t see returns on it further down the line.

 Let’s say you’re paying £500 each month for your mortgage repayments. £200 of that is interest that goes to the lender, and £300 is a capital repayment that pays off your mortgage.
-In 5 years, you would have £18,000 stored up, simply by paying your mortgage.
+In 5 years, you would have £18,000 stored up in property equity, simply by paying your mortgage.
+And that's not even factoring in potential house price gains too!
+So if you can afford to buy now, it is often better to buy sooner rather than wait for the "perfect" moment.

-Note that while interest rates are rising, they have been at historic lows
+3. Interest rates are higher right now, they have been at historic lows

 Everyone’s circumstances are different, and it might be better for you to hold off on the house hunt and keep renting for a while.
 Or it might not.
 The key here is to understand what’s affordable for you

-Use a quick mortgage calculator to work out how your mortgage repayments would stack up versus what you pay in rent.
+Use a quick mortgage calculator to work out how your mortgage repayments would stack up vs what you pay in rent.
 If it’s similar, or even slightly more - ask yourself if the number is affordable for you.
+Remember that any mortgage calculator only gives you a general idea of your affordability.
+To truly understand what you could afford, as well as all the ways you could boost your budget, create a free mortgage recommendation online today.

 BulbIcon